-Meta-analyses evaluating the roles of available atypical antipsychotics in the treatment of schizophrenia suggest that all agents are significantly more effective than placebo.^{59-71, 81-85} The trends for respective efficacy suggest that clozapine is the most effective agent in the class, followed by olanzapine and risperidone.
-In clinical trials, aripiprazole tended to exhibit lower efficacy than the other agents. ^{59-71, 81-85} A meta-analysis in adult patients with bipolar disorder found risperidone to be the most effective treatment option (taking into account both efficacy and tolerability).81 The next best treatment options, in order of decreased efficacy were olanzapine, haloperidol, quetiapine, carbamazepine, aripiprazole, valproate, lithium, and ziprasidone.
+Meta-analyses evaluating the roles of available atypical antipsychotics in the treatment of schizophrenia suggest that all agents are significantly more effective than placebo.
+The trends for respective efficacy suggest that clozapine is the most effective agent in the class, followed by olanzapine and risperidone.
+In clinical trials, aripiprazole tended to exhibit lower efficacy than the other agents.
+Secretarially a meta-analysis in adult patients with bipolar disorder found risperidone to be the most effective treatment option (taking into account both efficacy and tolerability).
+The next best treatment options, in order of decreased efficacy were olanzapine, haloperidol, quetiapine, carbamazepine, aripiprazole, valproate, lithium, and ziprasidone.
 Lamotrigine, topiramate and gabapentin were found to be less effective than placebo.
-In the management of major depressive disorder, aripiprazole, quetiapine, and risperidone augmentation therapies were associated with improved outcomes.90
+In the management of major depressive disorder, aripiprazole, quetiapine, and risperidone augmentation therapies were associated with improved outcomes.

-Off-label use of atypical antipsychotics in both adult and pediatric populations is widespread.
-This review undertook the task of evaluating available literature on the use of atypical antipsychotics for the following off-label indications: anorexia, autism, anxiety disorders, ADHD, dementia, eating disorders, disruptive behavior disorder, insomnia, obsessive compulsive disorder, post-traumatic stress disorder, personality disorder, pervasive developmental disorder, and Tourette's syndrome.
-Augmentation with atypical antipsychotics for the treatment of patients with anxiety disorders was associated with mixed results.^{92,93} Atypical antipsychotics were associated with a moderate effect on anger associated with borderline personality disorder, with no effect on depressive symptoms.^{94,95} Mood stabilizers were found to offer greater benefit in these patients.95 All evaluated atypical antipsychotics were found to improve symptoms of agitation/aggression secondary to dementia.96-104 When used as a part of multimodal therapy, SGAs have some limited evidence for use in patients with anorexia.110-112 However, the AHRQ review does not recommend the use of these agents for eating disorders.202 Available evidence in pediatric patients with clinically significant aggression suggests a potential benefit in the short-term use of SGAs (majority of evidence is with risperidone).125-143 Aripiprazole and risperidone are supported by evidence-based medicine for use in patients with irritability/agitation or aggression secondary to an autistic spectrum disorder.147-167 Atypical antipsychotics (aripiprazole, quetiapine, risperidone, olanzapine and ziprasidone) were also shown to reduce tic severity in patients with Tourette's syndrome.^{188-196,202}
+Augmentation with atypical antipsychotics for the treatment of patients with anxiety disorders was associated with mixed results. ^{92,93} Atypical antipsychotics were associated with a moderate effect on anger associated with borderline personality disorder, with no effect on depressive symptoms. ^{94,95} Mood stabilizers were found to offer greater benefit in these patients.
+95 All evaluated atypical antipsychotics were found to improve symptoms of agitation/aggression secondary to dementia.
+96-104 When used as a part of multimodal therapy, SGAs have some limited evidence for use in patients with anorexia.
+110-112 However, the Agency for Healthcare Research and Quality's review does not recommend the use of these agents for eating disorders.
+202 Available evidence in pediatric patients with clinically significant aggression suggests a potential benefit in the short-term use of SGAs (majority of evidence is with risperidone).
+125-143 Aripiprazole and risperidone are supported by evidence-based medicine for use in patients with irritability/agitation or aggression secondary to an autistic spectrum disorder.
+147-167 Atypical antipsychotics (aripiprazole, quetiapine, risperidone, olanzapine and ziprasidone) were also shown to reduce tic severity in patients with Tourette's syndrome.

 Available evidence suggests that, except for clozapine, olanzapine is associated with greater weight gain compared to all other atypical antipsychotic agents.
-In contrast, ziprasidone is associated with a low incidence of weight gain.227 A systematic review by Safer et al suggests that weight gain is greater in children and adolescents than in adults.270 In addition, olanzapine is associated with a greater risk of other metabolic side-effects, such as hyperglycemia and hypercholesterolemia, versus other atypical antipsychotics.
-Likewise, data from the FDA Adverse Reporting System (AERS) indicates that the risk of experiencing a diabetes-related adverse event is greatest with olanzapine, followed by risperidone, and least with ziprasidone and aripiprazole, across all age groups.256 Of note, despite the increased metabolic risk with olanzapine, the Zodiac study failed to find a significant difference in non-suicide mortality between patients exposed to olanzapine and ziprasidone.203 Risperidone is associated with the greatest risk of prolactin elevation-related adverse events.^{59-71,81-85,273} In addition, risperidone, aripiprazole and ziprasidone are associated with a high incidence of extrapyramidal adverse events.235 Quetiapine is associated with the least risk of extrapyramidal adverse events.235 The incidence of sexual dysfunction was noted to be higher with the use of olanzapine, risperidone, and clozapine than with quetiapine, ziprasidone or aripiprazole.239
+In contrast, ziprasidone is associated with a low incidence of weight gain.227 A systematic review by Safer et al suggests that weight gain is greater in children and adolescents than in adults.270 In addition, olanzapine is associated with a greater risk of other metabolic side-effects, such as hyperglycemia and hypercholesterolemia, vs other atypical antipsychotics.
+Likewise, data from the FDA Adverse Reporting System (AERS) indicates that the risk of experiencing a diabetes-related adverse event is greatest with olanzapine, followed by risperidone, and least with ziprasidone and aripiprazole, across all age groups.256 Of note, despite the increased metabolic risk with olanzapine, the Zodiac study failed to find a significant difference in non-suicide mortality between patients exposed to olanzapine and ziprasidone.203 Risperidone is associated with the greatest risk of prolactin elevation-related adverse events. ^{59-71,81-85}, 273 In addition, risperidone, aripiprazole and ziprasidone are associated with a high incidence of EPS adverse events.
+235 Quetiapine is associated with the least risk of EPS adverse events.
+235 The incidence of sexual dysfunction was noted to be higher with the use of olanzapine, risperidone, and clozapine than with quetiapine, ziprasidone or aripiprazole.
+239